prb/pips-solver/README.md

 And I got Codex to write a converter from the NYTimes JSON format to the textual format used in this project.

 ## Wrap Up
-I asked each of the models to compare/contrast the code from all three models, and Claude did a decent job of summarizing:
+I asked each of the models to compare/contrast the code from all three models after the initial round, and Claude did a decent job of summarizing:

 > Summary
 > - Codex: Verbose and explicit with extensive helpers and validation